cipherstash/encrypt-query-language/NATIVE_POSTGRES_JSON_COMPARED_TO_EQL.md

 EQL currently doesn't support returning a specific array element for decryption, but `cs_ste_vec_value_v1` can be used to return an array to the client to process.

-The query...
+The query:

 ```sql
 SELECT cs_ste_vec_value_v1(encrypted_jsonb, $1) AS val FROM examples;
 ```

-With the params...
+With the params:

 ```javascript
 // Assume that examples.encrypted_jsonb has JSON objects with the shape: